 - 1. As a general rule, classes missed for athletic contests during the regular season and post-season play (i.e., SLIAC conference tournament, NCAA regional or national tournament) are excused absences. - 2.
 Students are required to consult with their instructors before they miss a class because of a scheduled contest.
 Students are responsible for completing all assignments and making up any class work they have missed. - 3.
-The NCAA requires student-athletes to make normal progress toward graduation. and to be in good academic standing in order to participate (practice or compete) in intercollegiate athletics. - 4.
+The NCAA requires student-athletes to make satisfactory progress toward graduation and to be in good academic standing (p.
+251) in order to compete in intercollegiate athletics. - 4.
 Principia requires student-athletes to be in good academic standing in order to register for varsity athletics, or any athletic program that includes intercollegiate competition.
-Students must be enrolled in the appropriate class in order to participate, practice, or compete with the team. - 5.
+Students must be enrolled in the appropriate class in order to participate, practice, or compete with the team, including the non-traditional season. - 5.
 Faculty are encouraged to communicate with students and coaches on an ongoing basis concerning any student-athlete who they feel is not meeting his or her academic responsibilities.